Pakal Nakshatrangal: Plot

-Pakal Nakshatrangal tells the story of Siddharthan, narrated by Siddharthan's son Adi to his wife as the content of his new book.
-Siddharthan is a brilliant film maker but leads a Casanova lifestyle entwined with women, alcohol and drugs.
+Pakal Nakshatrangal tells the story of Siddharthan, narrated by Siddharthan's son, Adi, to his wife as the content of his new book.
+Siddharthan is a brilliant filmmaker but leads a Casanova lifestyle entwined with women, alcohol, and drugs.
 His house 'Daffodils' is his salvation and the epicentre for art with his big bunch of friends.

-One day Siddarthan is found dead at Daffodils.
+One day, Siddarthan is found dead at Daffodils.
 His untimely death is considered suspicious but eludes the police due to lack of evidence.
 Adi decides to dig into his father's past and solve the mystery surrounding his death.
-Adi converse with Siddharthan's friends, read his diary and articles, and get help from a psychic Dr. Vaidyanathan.
-The story revolves around what Adi finds out about his father's life and whether and how he finds out the truth about the mysterious death.
+Adi converses with Siddharthan's friends, reads his diary and articles, and gets help from a psychic, Dr. Vaidyanathan.
+The story revolves around what Adi finds out about his father's life and how he finds out the truth about the mysterious death.

+Adi continues investigating the mysterious death of his father, Sidharthan, a renowned filmmaker.
+He meets Thilakan, the retired police officer who originally handled the case.
+Thilakan confides that he always believed Sidharthan was murdered—pushed off the terrace of Daffodils—but the case lacked evidence to proceed.
+His original suspects included Madhavan (Sidharthan’s close friend), Lopez (a man from Kochi), and a film producer.
+With the producer ruled out, Thilakan pursued Lopez, a shady character who had tried to exploit his sister Aida by offering her to Sidharthan during a film shooting where Aida was cast in a supporting role.
+However he learns from Aida that Lopez died of a lightning strike a couple of months after the incident.